www.handicapmd.com - HandicapMD

 • Advanced Maternal Age: Women over 35 are at a greater risk.

-• Smoking: Smoking during pregnancy is linked to an increased risk of placenta previa.
+• Smoking: Smoking during pregnancy is linked to an increased risk of PP.

-• Multiple Gestations: Carrying more than one baby (twins, triplets, etc.) increases the likelihood of placenta previa.
+• Multiple Gestations: Carrying more than one baby (twins, triplets, etc.) increases the likelihood of PP.

-• History of Placenta Previa: If a woman has had placenta previa in a previous pregnancy, the risk of recurrence is higher.
+• History of PP: If a woman has had PP in a previous pregnancy, the risk of recurrence is higher.

 Symptoms of Placenta Previa

-The primary symptom of placenta previa is painless, bright red vaginal bleeding during the second or third trimester.
+The primary symptom of PP is painless, bright red vaginal bleeding during the second or third trimester.
 This bleeding can range from light spotting to heavy, life-threatening hemorrhages.
 Other symptoms may include:

-• Preterm Labor: Placenta previa can trigger early contractions.
+• Preterm Labor: PP can trigger early contractions.

 • Breech Position: The baby may be in a breech or transverse position due to the abnormal placement of the placenta.